NathanWailes/interview-questions/2018/resin.io/README.md

 ## Introduction

-The first step of our interview process includes an automated programming test - https://www.qualified.io/assess/5a7c5354133e9e000e...​ .
+The first step of our interview process includes an automated programming test - https://www.qualified.io/assess/(NW: link removed) .

 Note that the test _will not_ start automatically once you visit it, so no need to worry about that.